HomeAnswersCardiologyventricular septal defect (VSD)

 Welcome to icliniq.com.

-Yes, your doctor has said right (attachment removed to protect patient identity).
-Usually ventricular septal defects, especially if small and muscular, close on itself over time.
-If there are no symptoms like turning blue or black, difficulty in breathing, recurrent chest infections, there is nothing to worry.
+Yes, your doctor is correct.
+Usually, ventricular septal defects, especially if they are small and muscular, close on their own over time.
+If there are no symptoms such as turning blue or black, difficulty breathing, or recurrent chest infections, there is nothing to worry about.
 Just wait and watch.
-Do echo every year to see the progress.
-You can consult me with echocardiography report to guide you further.
+It is advisable to do an echo every year to monitor the progress.
+You can consult me with the echocardiography report for further guidance.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!